 Erin Morgenstern: The Night Circus.
 An outstanding debut novel.

-Lian Hearn burst onto the scene with Across the Nightingale Floor and its (originally two) sequels, set in Japan around 1600, which makes it feudal and pre-industrial but exotic.
-Series Rot sets in after book 3 but the first three are so good they needed to be mentioned.
+Lian Hearn burst onto the scene with Across the Nightingale Floor and its (originally two) sequels, set in Japan around 1600, which makes its setting feudal and pre-industrial but exotic.
+Series Rot sets in after book 3 but the first three are so good they need to be mentioned.
+Here’s the author’s blog post about the origins of the series.

 Barry Hughart: Bridge of Birds and its sequels.
 Outrageously inventive spoofs of the classic PI yarn, set in ancient China.

-Roger Zelazny: Lord of Light and Creatures of Light and Darkness dive deep into Buddhism and Egyptian religion respectively; his Amber series is much more generic fantasy.
+Roger Zelazny: Lord of Light and Creatures of Light and Darkness dive deep into Buddhism and Egyptian religion respectively; his Amber series is much more generic.

 Norman Spinrad: The People’s Police.
 Voodoo in modern New Orleans, reviewed here.